-Is it mandatory to wear the hard hat and to provide the site worker with the adequate eye protection?
+Is it mandatory to wear the hard hat and to provide the site worker with adequate eye protection?
 In most cases yes.
 How do you then solve the work site safety if you weld for a short period in between the other work tasks?
 Read further, we have the solution for you!

-When you think about the occupational safety in general, it means you must be able to do the job at hand in the right way with the right equipment.
+When you think about occupational safety in general, it means you must be able to do the job at hand in the right way with the right equipment.
 And above all, everyone has the right to get home safely at the end of the day.

 Hard hat is mandatory

 The good thing is that the law obliges companies to pay attention to work safety in many ways.
 According to the occupational safety and health law, it is mandatory to always wear a hard hat at the construction site and to provide the site workers with adequate eye and hearing protection.